-Powin Energy Raises $100M to Compete for Leadership of Grid Storage Market
+Powin Energy Raises $100M to Compete for Leadership in Grid Storage Market

 "There is going to be dramatic, dramatic growth in this market," Jacobson said.
 "We wanted to get in the middle of the trend."

-Rather than betting on a particular battery chemistry, or on a particular business model for battery owner-operators, investing in Powin is a bet on "the lithium-ion value chain," he added.
+Rather than betting on a particular battery chemistry or on a particular business model for battery owner-operators, investing in Powin is a bet on "the lithium-ion value chain," he added.
 "It’s going to be a long time before competing battery technologies have anywhere near that kind of heft."

 Trilantic brings experience helping growing companies with high-level business strategy and oversight.
 Energy Impact Partners brings a network of legacy utility backers, a valuable network as Powin seeks to connect with future customers.
-EIP also spends a lot of time tracking the needs of the grid ecosystem, and can compare notes on those trends, said EIP partner Sameer Reddy.
+EIP also spends a lot of time tracking the needs of the grid ecosystem and can compare notes on those trends, said EIP partner Sameer Reddy.

 "What they’ve done effectively on a bootstrapped basis is nothing short of phenomenal," he said of the Powin team.
 "We’re just providing a lot of fuel for the fire."